The Caedmon School

 Afterschool class offerings have been curated specifically for the needs and interests of Caedmon families, and each day offers new opportunities for fun and discovery.
+Click here for an overview of fall classes.

 Beginners Chess (Early Program only)